CRAFT: Coaching Reinforcement Learning Autonomously using Foundation Models for Multi-Robot Coordination Tasks: Related Works

+\textbf{Multi-robot Coordination}.
 Several works have explored MARL for multi-robot coordination.
-For a team of quadrupeds, MARL has been employed in hierarchical structure where it learns high-level coordination behavior for object manipulation~\cite{mapush, cable-towed-qudruped} or soccer~\cite{multi-quadruped-soccer}, combined with low-level locomotion policy.
-However, these methods rely on either carefully designed reward functions~\cite{mapush} or manually specified curricula~\cite{cable-towed-qudruped}.
+For a team of quadrupeds, MARL has been employed in a hierarchical structure where it learns high-level coordination behavior for object manipulation~\cite{cable-towed-qudruped,mapush} or soccer~\cite{multi-quadruped-soccer}, combined with low-level locomotion policy.
+However, these methods rely on either carefully designed rewards~\cite{mapush} or manually specified curricula~\cite{cable-towed-qudruped}.
 MARL also has been used for multi-robot navigation with collision avoidance in aerial~\cite{CBVF-MARL} or mobile robots~\cite{sharma2024learning}.
-Notably, curriculum learning frameworks have been actively employed in MARL training~\cite{multi-quadruped-soccer, cable-towed-qudruped, CBVF-MARL}, demonstrating their effectiveness in learning complex coordination behaviors.
-Based on these successful curriculum learning experiences in MARL, our aim is to automate curriculum design using foundation models, thereby enabling learning complex coordination behaviors while reducing the need for extensive human intervention in MARL.
+Notably, curriculum learning frameworks have been actively employed in MARL training~\cite{cable-towed-qudruped,CBVF-MARL,multi-quadruped-soccer} due to their effectiveness in learning complex coordination behaviors.
+Inspired by the significance of curriculum learning in MARL, our aim is to automate curriculum design using foundation models to enable learning complex coordination behaviors while reducing the need for extensive human intervention in MARL and pave the way for more extensive use of MARL in multi-robot tasks.